Philip38-hub/Hgallery/README.md

-# Hedera Decentralized Gallery MVP
+# HArchive mvp

-A complete decentralized video and photo gallery built on the Hedera blockchain with React, featuring NFT minting, IPFS storage, HashPack wallet integration, and advanced media playback capabilities.
+A complete decentralized video and photo gallery built on the Hedera blockchain with React, featuring NFT minting & transfer, IPFS storage, HashPack wallet integration, and media playback capabilities.

 ## Features